theatlasroom/tidbits/libraries-frameworks/react.md

   - actions pipe data to a dispatcher

 ### Stores
+* Fat models, containing all the data and application logic for a domain
 * Used to hold business logic
 * When a store changes, it should emit a change event `this.emit('change')`